pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit add-Bird-with-costumes >}}

-I don't want the bird to appear on the stage until we are ready to play.
-Normally every Sprite appears on the stage, at the center.
-I don't want both our sprites to appear there, so I tell Pytch not to show the Sprite.
-When the game starts we will make it appear.

-{{< commit set-bird-hidden >}}

 ### Making the bird appear

 The game will start when the player presses the green flag.
 As soon as